amtega/ansible_role_gitlab_merge_request/README.md

 ## Testing

-Tests are based on [molecule with role docker containers](https://molecule.readthedocs.io/en/latest/installation.html).
+Tests are based on [molecule with docker containers](https://molecule.readthedocs.io/en/latest/installation.html).

 To run test you need provide the variables defined in `defaults/main.yml` and also the variables required by `amtega.gitlab_fork` role.
 One way to provide this information is calling the testing playbook passing an additional inventory using the following environment variables: